What are Azure queues?

-Azure Queue storage is a service for storing large numbers of messages that can be accessed from anywhere in the world via authenticated calls using HTTP or HTTPS.
-A single queue message can be up to 64 KB in size, and a queue can contain millions of messages, up to the total capacity limit of a storage account.
+Azure Queue storage is a service for storing large numbers of messages.
+You access messages from anywhere in the world via authenticated calls using HTTP or HTTPS.
+A queue message can be up to 64 KB in size.
+A queue may contain millions of messages, up to the total capacity limit of a storage account.
 Queues are commonly used to create a backlog of work to process asynchronously.

 Queue service concepts